 Hawaii Mortgage Resources

 If you need help with buying or keeping a home in Hawaii you can consult the Hawaii page of the Housing and Urban Development (HUD) website.
-There you’ll find information about where to find HUD-approved housing counseling agencies in Hawaii, and about Hawaii affiliates of Habitat for Humanity.
+You’ll find information about where to find HUD-approved housing counseling agencies in Hawaii and about Hawaii affiliates of Habitat for Humanity.
 You’ll also find information on local groups that help Hawaiians buy homes.
 In the past, a program called Hula Mae has provided Hawaiians with homebuying assistance, but the program is not active at the moment.

 The Hawaii Housing Finance & Development Corporation (HHFDC) can help you obtain a Mortgage Credit Certificate (MCC) if you qualify.
 An MCC is a tax credit that you can apply to your federal income taxes.
 If you get an MCC, 20% of your annual mortgage interest will be a direct federal tax credit.
 Remember that a tax credit is a dollar-for-dollar reduction of your tax liability.
-What about the other 80% of the mortgage interest you pay in a given tax year?
-You can still deduct it from your taxable income if you itemize your deductions.
+You can still deduct the other 80% of the mortgage interest you pay in a given tax year from your taxable income if you itemize your deductions.